Small Things to Do to Leave Your Comfort Zone

 I felt stuck.

 I was rarely getting out of my comfort zone, due to kids, a busy routine, or just being lazy.
 Instead, I wanted to feel safe.
 So, I stayed in my house, talked to the same people, and participated in the same comfortable activities.
 Day in.
 And day out.

-So, I set out to remedy the problem.
-I worked to step out of my comfort zone again in small, tangible ways.
+So, I worked to step out of my comfort zone again in small, tangible ways.
 They were not grand gestures.
-But they certainly made a huge impact in my day.
+But they certainly made a huge impact on my day.

-If you’re looking for a little spark in your day, it’s time to challenge yourself as well.
-Gain back your confidence and sense of adventure.
-In this article you’ll find:
+You can do this too!
+Grab a little spark in your day, and challenge yourself as well.
+Gain back your confidence and adventure.